orisai/object-mapper/docs/README.md

 ## Annotations and attributes

-Since PHP 8.1 all annotations can be written as attributes.
+Since PHP 8.0 annotations can be written as attributes.

 ```php
 use Orisai\ObjectMapper\Attributes\Expect\MixedValue;